Art, songs - and a few worries - as Putin turns 62

 If so, his admirers did not get the message.
 Or perhaps, after reclaiming the Crimean peninsula from Ukraine this year, he no longer has to resort to macho stunts to please them.

-Supporters turned to art, song and humor to honor a man some of them regard as little less than Russia's savior, managing to drown out the growing grumbles about the economy and the political and economic cost of the conflict in Ukraine.
+Supporters turned to art, song and humour to honour a man some of them regard as little less than Russia's saviour, managing to drown out the growing grumbles about the economy and the political and economic cost of the conflict in Ukraine.

 "Happy birthday, President of Russia!" wide-eyed children dressed mostly in white sang in a sugary video shot in Putin's hometown, St Petersburg, and posted online.